 - It is often considered polite to stand up when someone who is highly respected or of higher status enters the room.

-- Refer to people by their titles until they have indicated that is appropriate for you to move on to a first name basis.
+- Refer to people by their titles until they have indicated that it is appropriate for you to move on to a first name basis.

 - People show greater respect to elders and superiors by kissing their hands in some rural areas, although this may not be expected in cities.

 - When offering something, Ethiopians generally extend an invitation multiple times.
-It is expected that you politely decline the gesture initially before accepting on the second or third offer.
+It is expected that you politely decline the gesture initially before accepting the second or third offer.
 This exchange is polite as the insistence to extend the invitation shows hospitality and the initial refusal to accept shows humbleness and that one is not greedy.

 - Consider that Ethiopians may refuse your offer initially out of .
 Therefore, try and offer gestures more than once to give them the opportunity to accept something on the second or third attempt.